The Ryerson Index

 As an example, consider this search result:

-This lady appears in the obituary as "Mrs E BEMBRICK", with a date of death given, and the place of death given as "Sydney".
+This lady appears in the obituary as "Mrs E BEMBRICK", with a date of death given, and her husband named as Silas, a clergyman.
 A search of the NSW BDM index for the surname and date of death returns the following entry:

 We are limited to using this method on deaths occurring only in NSW, Qld and ACT, as these are the only BDM index websites which allow a search using a precise date of death.